Life

 A person in a suit stands in the center of a maze.

 There’s an online casino game for every kind of player.
 There’s poker and blackjack for strategic thinkers and slots for fun lovers who want something effortless.
-But there are also some truly hard games to play – games that have stumped players with their complex moves and tactics for centuries.
-If you’re ready to put your mental skills to the test, check out our list of the hardest games to play.
-Let’s give you a headstart and show you exactly how to play these intimidating games.
+But there are also some truly hard games to play — games that have stumped players with their complex moves and tactics for centuries.
+If you’re ready to put your mental skills to the test, check out this list of the hardest games to play.
+Here’s a headstart — dive into some of the most difficult games in the world and learn how to play them.

 Go